Bad Credit Car Loans

-- Too much focus on monthly payment instead of price
+- Focusing on the monthly payment instead of the vehicle price

 - Extremely high interest rates